 new observatory.* This radio telescope

-has a total collecting area of approximately one kilometre.
+has a combined collecting area of approximately one kilometre.
 It operates

 over a wide range of frequencies and its size makes it 50 times more